smsoltan/MD/README.md

 ## More details about the simulation

-The interaction of any two particles in this simulation separated by \(r\) is described by Lennard-Jones potential:
+The interaction of any two particles in this simulation separated by $r$ is described by Lennard-Jones potential:

 $$
 V_{LJ} = 4\epsilon\left[\left(\frac{\sigma}{r}\right)^{12} - \left(\frac{\sigma}{r}\right)^{6}\right] + const
 $$

-where \(\epsilon\) is the depth of the density well and \(\sigma\) is the value of \(r\) for which the potential starts to be very small.
-Due to that, a cutoff could be introduced: the above equation is used only for \(r<R_C\) and the potential is taken to be 0 otherwise.
-In order for the potential to be continuous at \(r=R_C\), the constant is taken to be equal
+where $\epsilon$ is the depth of the density well and $\sigma$ is the value of $r$ for which the potential starts to be very small.
+Due to that, a cutoff could be introduced: the above equation is used only for $r<R_C$ and the potential is taken to be 0 otherwise.
+In order for the potential to be continuous at $r=R_C$, the constant is taken to be equal

 $$
 const = -4\epsilon\left[\left(\frac{\sigma}{R_C}\right)^{12} - \left(\frac{\sigma}{R_C}\right)^{6}\right]
 $$

-In the simulation, \(R_C=2.5\sigma\).
-Both \(\sigma\) and the mass of the particle are used as units in the simulation and hence are equal 1 by definition.
+In the simulation, $R_C=2.5\sigma$.
+Both $\sigma$ and the mass of the particle are used as units in the simulation and hence are equal 1 by definition.

 In principle to simulate MD one has to check the mutual interaction of every pair of particles.
 But, given the cutoff, some optimalisation may be introduced.
 For a given particle, one could assign a list - so called Verlet list - of particles that have the chance to interact in the near future.
-This list is actualised after a number of steps, by finding all the particles that are closer than certain treshold \(R_M\).
+This list is actualised after a number of steps, by finding all the particles that are closer than certain treshold $R_M$.
 This number of steps is ussually given as a constant of simulation (dependent on other parameters).
-Here, a more "paranoic" version was applied: this number is calculated based on the largest velocity \(v_{max}\) registered since the last actualisation: \(R_M - R_C \simeq i\cdot 2v_{max} \cdot h\), where \(i\) is the number of steps until next actualisation and \(h\) is the timestep of the simulation. \(R_M\) was taken to be equal \(3.3\sigma\).
+Here, a more "paranoic" version was applied: this number is calculated based on the largest velocity $v_{max}$ registered since the last actualisation: $R_M - R_C \simeq i\cdot 2v_{max} \cdot h$, where $i$ is the number of steps until next actualisation and $h$ is the timestep of the simulation. $R_M$ was taken to be equal $3.3\sigma$.

 Initially, particles are located on a cubic grid with random velocities.
 In each step of a simulation, new positions and velocities are calculated by the Verlet algorithm (that approximates the proper Newton dynamics):

 $$
 r(t+h) = r(t) + v(t)h + \frac{1}{2}a(t)h^2
 $$

 $$
 v(t+h) = v(t) + \frac{1}{2}[a(t) + a(t+h)]h
 $$